IBM-ICP-CoC/ICP-311-Install/docs/createvms.md

     To transfer the file open a terminal window on your host machine, navigate to the directory where the file is stored and execute this command:

     `scp ibm-cloud-private-x86_64-3.1.1.tar.gz root@<your Master node IP>:/tmp`

+    The scp command is the `Secure File Transfer` command.

 When your machines are provisioned it will be helpful for you to collect some information together that you will need later.
 The table below is an example of what you should collect.
 The hostnames can be whatever values you want.
 The passwords are for the `root` user and can be obtained on the `Passwords` tab of the Details page for your device.